 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-The property was fully furnished at the time of our inspection and the services were not tested.
+The services were not tested.

 A restricted inspection was possible only of the roof and chimneys from ground level.